FaisaljanBaloch/sendpk-sms-client/README.md

 If you are still using `require()` to import you modules.

 ## Documentation
-The Documentation is coming soon!
+The Documentation will be coming soon!

 ## Contribution
 Unfortunately, this project doesn't follow any contribution template.
 So, It means you can easily work on an issue or create a new issue (if doesn't already), fix issue and create a pull request (PR).